sdvdxl/influxdb.com/content/docs/v0.9/introduction/getting_started.md

 name: databases
 ---------------
 name
+_internal
 mydb

 >
 ```

+> **Note:** The `_internal` database is created and used by InfluxDB to store internal runtime metrics.
+Check it out later to get an interesting look at how InfluxDB is performing under the hood.

 Unlike `SHOW DATABASES`, most InfluxQL statements must operate against a specific database.
 You may explicitly name the database with each query, but the CLI provides a convenient statement, `USE <db-name>`, which will automatically set the database for all future requests.